+6186952489

 A long wait in the hot sun.
 Gene Canavan welcoming the campers.

-After a trip to Disney World, the staff created chain link lines for the campers to move through to reach registration.
+After a trip to Disney World the staff created chain link lines for the campers to move through to reach registration.

 Campers were given a sticker with a number on it that they had to wear.
 The sticker was given out at the entrance to the parking lot.
 This sticker indicated when they could register.
 Almost all of the registration took place in the Administration Building.
 It started at 11:00 am with a welcome from the director.

-The Unit Leader would introduce him/her self from the porch and “sell” the unit to potential campers.
+The Unit Leader would introduce him/herself from the porch and “sell” the unit to potential campers.

 A lot of camper recruitment happened during this short introduction.